SIC Classification & Reference Center

 SIC foundations

-Definitions, governing bodies, and why the SIC system exists and matters in long-standing datasets.
+Definitions, context, and why SIC still matters in long-standing datasets.

 Reference intent Historical context

-Understand SIC’s numeric taxonomy and how codes are arranged historically and hierarchically.
+Understand SIC’s numeric taxonomy and how codes are arranged hierarchically.

 Governance, methodology, and accuracy

-These pages explain how SIC classifications are interpreted, validated, versioned (as relevant for legacy data), and maintained to reduce drift and support consistent use.
+These pages explain how SIC classifications are interpreted, validated, and controlled to support consistent use across teams, datasets, and time horizons.

 SIC classification methodology